 my battle with acceptance and compassion

-During this pandemic, we are all just trying to put one foot in front of the other.
+There are often times in life when we are just trying to put one foot in front of the other.
 Like I’ve written before, life is HARD.
 Parenting is HARD.
 Marriage is HARD.
-The hardest thing of all is having acceptance and compassion and not being hard on ourselves.
+Even harder is understanding that the only way to find happiness is through acceptance and compassion for ourselves.

 As an adult, I had the same feelings of sadness and anxiousness that I did from my childhood.
 I felt disgust that I felt scared about things, angry that things that came easier to others were so hard for me, and self-loathing that I couldn’t just let go of my feelings of sadness about my mother and about my childhood.

-I tried all kinds of treatments, and implemented every suggestion and tool that they gave me, but my feelings never went away.
-The symptoms would not go away and I was desperate to figure out why.
+Those feelings never went away, despite trying all kinds of therapy and implemented every suggestion and tool that they gave me.
+I was desperate to figure out why.
 With each failed attempt I asked myself, “What is wrong with me?” and, “Will I ever get better?”

 One day I was asked a question by a therapist that I had never been asked before.
 I was explaining how badly I felt that nothing I did ever worked.
 She looked at me and asked, “What if there is nothing wrong with you?”
 Say what?
 I was speechless.
 I had a list the size of my arm of things that were wrong with me.
 Why in the world would she say that?